 No, almost any pasta will do — Cook to al dente per the particular pasta instructions.
-I tend to use Penne, which is a slightly smaller noodle with ankle instead of straight cut edges.
+I tend to use Penne, a slightly smaller noodle with angle cut instead of straight cut edges.

 The purest will insist it is not baked ziti without ziti pasta.
 But you and I can call it anything we want.
 Ziti pasta is harder to find for me, and I like smaller pasta.
 So use what you like.